-Last month Buzzfeed ran an article of 25 Things Mormon Girls Love. #1 on the list?
+In 2013 Buzzfeed ran an article on "25 Things Mormon Girls Love."
+Number one on the list?
 Pinterest.

 And it’s true.
 Mormons LOVE Pinterest.
 I honestly don’t think I know a single female Latter-day Saint who doesn’t at the very least have a profile.

 As with any social media platform or website, there are always the dangers of wasting away your life in a virtual world and neglecting real-time relationships.
 It's easy to wittle away the hours planning the beautiful nursery you'll design for your baby and drooling over photos of food as you think about how well your family is going to eat, but unless you actually go and do, Pinterest can easily become a vice rather than a virtue.

 That being said, there is also a reason why Pinterest gets so much praise from Latter-day Saints.
 It is perfectly suited to promote our values.

 When Bonnie D. Oscarson became the Young Women general president, it quickly became known that she also has a Pinterest account, and her profile summary perfectly describes why Mormons love Pinterest: “‘If there is anything virtuous, lovely, or of good report, or praiseworthy, we seek after these things.’
 And may I add just downright cute to the list?”